q1225/build_project_2024/Week2.md

 ADD CONSTRAINT FK_HealthCareProvider_Role
 FOREIGN KEY (RoleId) REFERENCES HealthCareProviderRole(Id);
 ```
-I want You to create other tables by Your own using code snippets above as an example.
+I want You to create other tables on your own using the code snippets above as an example.

 Let's add next connections for your tables: